Oral-Conscious Sedation

 Procedure Under Sedation

+Once you arrive at our office, the oral sedation medication will have taken effect, inducing a state of deep relaxation and reduced anxiety.
+While you will remain conscious and able to respond to verbal commands, you may experience partial or complete amnesia about the dental procedure itself.
 Throughout treatment, our team will closely monitor your vital signs, such as blood pressure, oxygen levels, and heart rate, to ensure your safety and comfort.
 Your dentist and our skilled staff will perform the necessary dental procedure with the utmost care and precision, ensuring a comfortable experience for you.

 Recovery

+After your procedure, you will be closely monitored in our recovery area until the sedative's effects have sufficiently subsided.
+During this time, the responsible adult who accompanied you must remain present to assist you and receive post-operative instructions from our dental team.
+The duration of the recovery period may vary depending on the type and dosage of the sedative used, as well as your response to the medication.
+Once you are deemed stable and alert enough to leave, your companion will be responsible for ensuring your safe transportation home.
 It's important to note that the effects of oral sedation can last for several hours after the procedure.
 During this time, you should avoid operating heavy machinery, making important decisions, or engaging in activities that require complete alertness.
-We recommend that you rest and allow the sedative to fully wear off before resuming your normal routine.
+We recommend that you rest and allow the sedative to fully wear off before resuming your normal routine

 Discover Calm and Comfortable Dentistry with Oral-Conscious Sedation